Peng Bi

 Date Role Research Topic Program Degree Type Student Load Student Name

-2024 Principal Supervisor Impact of ambient temperature on health outcomes in Australia: risk, burden, vulnerability, and future projections Doctor of Philosophy Doctorate Full Time Miss Yannan Li
+2024 Principal Supervisor Health assessment due to heat exposure among the Australian working-age populations: current risks and future projections Doctor of Philosophy Doctorate Full Time Miss Yannan Li

-2024 Principal Supervisor Climate change and infectious diseases Master of Philosophy (Public Health) Master Full Time Miss Christina Mary Varghese
+2024 Principal Supervisor Climate variability and selected infectious diseases in Australia: Risk Assessment and future burden projection Master of Philosophy (Public Health) Master Full Time Miss Christina Mary Varghese

 2023 Principal Supervisor Mapping Climate Change Vulnerability of Older Australians Due to Extreme Heat for Tailored Health Adaptations Doctor of Philosophy Doctorate Full Time Miss Sabrina Guensche